 At the time of acquisition, annual turnover was just under £100,000 but the couple had ambitions to grow the business and turned to their local business support service, Cumbria Business Growth Hub, for help.

-The Hub brought in Nigel Goodrich of the Cumbria Manufacturing Service – a grant to support small and medium manufacturing businesses – to assess the businesses best opportunities for growth and increased productivity.
+The Hub suggested that they access the Manufacturing Growth Fund - a grant to support small and medium manufacturing businesses.
+They would work with a specialist Manufacturing Advisor who would assess the businesses best opportunities for growth and increased productivity.

-Gareth explains: “Nigel provided very useful insights.
+Gareth explains: “Our Advisor provided very useful insights.
 We identified two areas [for growth], business development and marketing.”

-With Nigel’s support, the couple devised a consultancy project, with the Cumbria Manufacturing Service, providing 30% grant funding.
+Together they devised a consultancy project, with 30% of the cost being covered by the Manufacturing Growth Fund.
 This would be used to develop a strategy for business development and a marketing plan to reach new audiences and develop an e-commerce strategy which would open up the option to sell directly to customers.

-Gareth and Claire worked with Nigel to agree on the most appropriate consultant to deliver the project.
+Gareth and Claire worked with their Advisor to appoint the most appropriate consultant to deliver the project.
 This saw the business focusing on three markets with the greatest potential for growth.